Maxlinn/Maxlinn/README.md

 1. Reaseach intern at Tencent AI Lab, Technology and Engineering Group.
     - Top companies of web in China: Tech giant of social media, interactive entertainment and cutting-edge technologies.
-    - Researching on NLP field, currently focusing on *language model pretraining*.
+    - Currently focusing on *pretraining*.

 ## Commit History